william-parker/william-parker/_posts/2022-04-27-reflection.md

 With the semester coming to a close, it is time for me to reflect on my classes and what they did for me.
 I think ENGL 350 was probably my hardest class this semester, and not because the work was hard, but because I am not entirely comfortable with non-technical writing.

 I knew going into this course that I would I have to write a lot, but I expected it to be more focused on the blogs based on the course description.
-That is a large part of the reason I chose this class I hate long-form and creative writing.
+That is a large part of the reason I chose this class&#150;I hate long-form and creative writing.
 I don’t hate reading it, I am just not a writer myself.

 As a STEM major, most of the writing assignments I encounter are extremely technical and require very little creativity.
 That was different in this class.
 Finally, I had to write for the humanities, and it was a steep learning curve.
 The Grant Project really pushed me to my limits because of this.